Eve Was Framed

 Explore the blog for a deeper dive into all things romance, mystery, and more.
 Here, I share my musings on the art of writing alongside reviews of a wide variety of books.
 While British romance books take centre stage, you’ll also find a mix of mystery, suspense, Romantasy, and the occasional non-romance novel.
 As a British romance writer, my passion for crafting romantic suspense packed with spice and intrigue is reflected in every review and thought piece.
 Whether you’re a fellow romance enthusiast or simply love a captivating story, there’s always something new to discover in the world of romance novels.

-Swoon-Worthy Books From Favourite British Romance Authors
+Swoon-Worthy Books From Favourite British Romance Novelists

 For every romance enthusiast, the allure of British romance novels lies in their unique blend of passion, drama, and charm.
 This carefully curated collection showcases the works of top British romance authors, from timeless classics to contemporary spicy romance that will leave you breathless.
 Whether you’re drawn to heartwarming tales of love or prefer stories with a twist of mystery and intrigue, there’s something here for every reader.